 - 1. Responding to requests for information about any accidents or injuries; - 2.
-Responding to our requests for information and providing any relevant information that we have requested; and - 3.
-Participating in all phases of any legal action we commence in order to protect our rights, including but not limited to participating in discovery, attending depositions, and appearing and testifying at trial.
+Responding to our requests, made by ourselves or any representative or affiliate, for information and providing any relevant information that we have requested; and - 3.
+Participating in all phases of any legal action we commence in order to protect our rights, including but not limited to participating in investigation, discovery, attending depositions, and appearing and testifying at trial.

-In addition, you agree not to do anything to prejudice our rights, including but not limited to assigning any rights or causes of action that you may have against any person or entity relating to your injury, illness, or condition without our prior express written consent.
-Your failure to cooperate shall be deemed a breach of your obligations, and we may institute a legal action against you to protect our rights.
+In addition, you agree not to do anything to prejudice our rights, including but not limited to assigning any rights or causes of action that you may have against any person or entity relating to an injury, illness, or condition without our prior express written consent.
+Your failure to cooperate shall be deemed a breach of your obligations, and we may institute a legal action against you in order for us to protect our rights.